microchip-pic-avr-examples/pic18f56q24-cnano-demo-fw/README.md

 This chapter shows how to use the MPLAB X IDE to program an PIC® device with an Example_Project.X.
 This can be applied for any other projects.

-- Connect the board to the PC
+- Connect the board to the PC.

-- Open the Example_Project.X project in MPLAB X IDE
+- Open the Example_Project.X project in MPLAB X IDE.

-- Set the Example_Project.X project as main project
+- Set the Example_Project.X project as main project.

   - Right click on the project in the **Projects** tab and click **Set as Main Project**
     <br><img src="images/SETAS.png" width="500">

-- Clean and build the Example_Project.X project
+- Clean and build the Example_Project.X project.

   - Right click on the **Example_Project.X** project and select **Clean and Build**
     <br><img src="images/CLEANANDBUILD.png" width="500">